Non-reciprocal Light-harvesting Nanoantennae Made by Nature

 \section{Loop Antennae}

-Two simplified shapes are shown in the figure.
-Figure \ref{models} (a) is simple and can be solved analytically, whereas figure \ref{models} (b), although resembling LH1 more closely, has a resonant frequency only slightly modified from that of figure \ref{models} (a).
-We must hence consider only figure \ref{models} (a).
+How should we model the light harvester?
+We want the simplest model which captures all, if possible, essential future instead of including every atoms.
+But what are the essential details of the light harvester that we cannot ignore?
+The most important parameter of an antenna is its geometry; the material properties are immaterial.
+The ring shape is apparently one of the essential futures.
+Symmetry as indicated is part of that.
+There have indeed such shaped antennae considered in classical radio frequency antenna theories.
+Figure \ref{models} (a) is typically solved analytically, whereas figure \ref{models} (b), although resembling LH1 better, has a resonant frequency only slightly modified from that of figure \ref{models} (a).
+We hence consider only figure \ref{models} (a).
 The notch is essential for $LH1$, as the received energy must be taken from some point.
-The Rhodopseudomonas palustris molecule (1PYH), shown in the table, also has a notch.
-The opening can be further filled with other material to adjust the resonant frequency in engineering\cite{Monticone2017}, for which purpose a polypeptide called PufX is present in LH1.
-The physical origins of PufX and of the notch are different; one does not imply the other.
+The {\it Rhodopseudomonas palustris} molecule (1PYH), shown in the table, clearly also has a notch; while the opening for {\it Blastochloris viridis} (6ET5) is less obvious.
+The opening can be filled with other material to adjust the resonant frequency in engineering~\citep{Monticone2017}, for which purpose a polypeptide called PufX/W is present in LH1~\citep{Swainsbury2017}.
+The physical origins of PufX/W and of the notch differ; one does not imply the other.